TomRyan-321/Cloud-One-Conformity-Role-Updater/README.md

 ## Installation

 Deploy the cloudformation template in the same region you have deployed the CloudConformtiy role template (default and recommended region: us-east-1).
-Assumes default Cloud Conformity stack name of 'CloudConformity'
+Only parameter required is the stackname used to deploy the original cloudconformity role.